uvarc/workshop-site/content/lesson/ses-python-intro/matplotlib-pandas.md

 ![SeabornDemo2.png](/images/python/SeabornDemo2.png)

 The call to `sns.set()` imposes the default Seaborn theme to all Matplotlib plots as well as those using Seaborn.
 Seaborn provides a number of methods to modify the appearance of its plots as well as Matplotlib plots created while the settings are in scope.
-For many examples see their [tuturial](https://seaborn.pydata.org/tutorial/aesthetics.html#aesthetics-tutorial) on styling plots.
+For many examples see their [tutorial](https://seaborn.pydata.org/tutorial/aesthetics.html#aesthetics-tutorial) on styling plots.

 ---

 ## Summary and Exercise

 Download the file [pandas_demo.ipynb](/data/pandas_demo.ipynb) and the data files [eighthr.data](/data/eighthr.data) and [eightr.names](/data/eighthr.names).
+Make sure all three files are saved in the same directory.
 If you are using Windows, check that it does not append ".txt" to the data files.
 You may need to open File Explorer, go to View, and check "File name extensions."
 Open the notebook in JupyterLab or Jupyter.
 Go through the exercises in each cell.

+{{< series-buttons overview="/categories/summer-education-series-programming-in-python/" prev="/lesson/ses-python-intro/io/" next="/lesson/ses-python-intro/numpy-scipy/" >}}